Specific entry and selection requirements for specialty training programme are detailed in nationally-agreed person specifications.

 Evidence of Dental Foundation Training (DFT) or Vocational Training (VT)

-Assessment of dental core competency
+Evidence of dental core competency

-Applicants must demonstrate the competencies required at the end of UK Dental Core Training year 1 (DCT1) - that is, outcome 1 - at the time of interview and year 2 at the time of post commencement (or equivalent).
+You must demonstrate the competencies required at the end of UK Dental Core Training year 1 (DCT1) - that is, outcome 1 - at the time of interview, and the competencies required at the end of UK Dental Core Training year 2 (DCT2) at the time of post commencement (or equivalent).
 Core competence can be demonstrated in the following ways.

-• If you hold a certificate of completion of DCT which commenced prior to August 2016, you'll need to apply for a National Certificate of Dental Core Equivalence (NCDCE) through the process detailed on the NHS Education for Scotland website.
+• If you hold a certificate of completion of DCT which commenced prior to August 2016, you'll need to apply for a National Certificate of Dental Core Equivalence (NCDCE) 2 through the process detailed on the NHS Education for Scotland website.

-All other applicants
+All other applicants:

-• If you hold a National Certificate of Dental Core Equivalence (NCDCE) at the time of application, you're required to attach a copy of your certificate to your application.
+• If you hold a National Certificate of Dental Core Equivalence (NCDCE) 2 at the time of application, you're required to attach a copy of your certificate to your application.

 Right to work in the UK